Trapeziectomy: aftercare advice

 Exercise 2

-2.Start with your hand on its side on a table and the tip of your thumb touching the tip of your index finger.
+2.Start with your hand on its side on a table, with the tip of your thumb touching the tip of your index finger.

 Try to roll your thumb, moving from a ‘D’ shape to an ‘O’ shape between your thumb and index finger, and gently pinch.
 You can use playdoh, a sponge, or a light stress ball to help with this.